 Step 4: Then click on Connected Devices to see the list of devices connected to your hotspot.
 You can manage and disconnect anyone you want from them.

-Step 5: Click on Statistic to find the browsing history.
+Step 5: Click on Statistics to find the browsing history.